4130 Mechanical Tubing For High-Stress Applications

-- Cold Working – Cold working by conventional methods is common with this alloy.
+- Cold Working – As a result of its properties, cold working by conventional methods is common with this alloy.

-- Annealing – 4130 can be annealed at 1550 F for a time long enough to allow thorough heating of the section size.
+- Annealing – Furthermore, 4130 is annealable at 1550 F for a time long enough to allow thorough heating of the section size.
 However, it should be cooled in the furnace at a rate of less than 50 F per hour down to 900 F, followed by air cooling from 900 F.

-- Tempering – Tempering to restore the ductility that may have been lost after the hardening heat treatment and quench.
+- Tempering – In addition, tempering is possible to restore the ductility that may have been lost after the hardening heat treatment and quench.
 Alloy 4130 is tempered at between 750 F and 1050 F depending upon strength desired.
 The lower the tempering temperature the greater the strength.

-- Low carbon content for excellent welding characteristics
+- Rather low carbon content with provides excellent welding characteristics

 - High Yield Strength and Tensile Strength